 Yoga helps you to relax and exercise at the same time.
 You will learn to find inner peace and simultaneously find yourself strengthening and conditioning your muscles.
 You will learn to breathe properly and alleviate chronic pain, eye problems, and even headaches.

 How Yoga Can Improve Posture

-Boat pose is done by balancing your entire body on your buttocks.
-This resembles a boat on water.
-This helps to improve the flow of blood into the abdominals and the spine, which helps in the proper alignment and balance of the spine.
-This pose builds up fat in the waist, strengthening the mid-part of your body, thus improving digestion and other health problems like thyroid, kidney, prostate and intestine problems.
+Boat Pose is done by balancing your entire body on your buttocks so that you resemble a boat on water.
+This helps improve the flow of blood into the abdominals and the spine, which helps in the proper alignment and balance of the spine.

-Improve your posture with the Uttanasana pose where you bend forward with your hands interlaced behind the back and your shoulders are scrunched to the ears.
+Improve your posture with Uttanasana where you bend forward with your hands interlaced behind the back, and your shoulders are scrunched to the ears.
 As you let the shoulders slide when you pull your arms back, breathe out.
-This pose helps to stretch your hamstrings and opens the shoulders.
+This pose helps stretch your hamstrings and opens the shoulders.